Realisations of posets and tameness: Introduction

 The realisation of a poset $I$ is assembled by posets of the form $(-1,0)^s$ in the following way.
-For every element $a$ in $I$, and for every finite subset $S$ of parents of $a$ (a parent is an element covered by $a$) that has a common ancestor, consider the poset $(-1,0)^{|S|}$.
+For every element $a$ in $I$, and for every finite subset $S$ of parents of $a$ (a parent is an element covered by $a$) that has a common ancestor, consider the poset $(-1,0)^{|S|}$ with the usual product order.
 The realisation $\mathcal{R}(I)$ is the disjoint union of all these posets $(-1,0)^{|S|}$ for all $a$ in $I$ and all $S$.
 For example, if $S$ is empty, then $(-1,0)^0$ is of size $1$ and we identify its element with $a$.
 In this way we obtain an inclusion $I\subset \mathcal{R}(I)$.
-If $S=\{p\}$ is of size $1$, than we think about the associated subposet $(-1,0)\subset \mathcal{R}(I) $ as time of going back from $a$ to its parent $p$.
-Figure~\ref{intro} illustrates the realisations of the posets $[1]:=\{0<1\}$ and $[1]^2$ with colors indicating some of the summands $(-1,0)^s$, identifying these posets with, respectively, $[0,1]$ and $[0,1]^2$.
+If $S=\{p\}$ is of size $1$, then we think about the associated subposet $(-1,0)\subset \mathcal{R}(I) $ as the time to go back from $a$ to its parent $p$.
+Figure~\ref{intro} illustrates the realisations of the posets $[1]:=\{0<1\}$, $[1]^2$ and the subposest of $[1]$ with elements $\{(1,0),(0,1),(1,1)\}$.
+The greyscale colors indicate some of the summands $(-1,0)^s$, identifying these posets with, respectively, $[0,1]$, $[0,1]^2$ and the assembly of two copies of $[0,1]$.

-A similar description of the realisation can be obtained if $I$ is a finite type distributive (or more generally consistent, see~\ref{adgdgfjdghj}) upper semilattice.
-For example, $[0,\infty)^r$ is the realisation of $\mathbb{N}^r$.
+We can, hence, see the realisation construction as an assembly of cubes of different dimensions associated with each element of the poset that respects the poset relation.
+An intuitive description of the realisation can be obtained if $I$ is a finite-type distributive (or more generally consistent, see~\ref{adgdgfjdghj}) upper semilattice.
+For example, $[0,\infty)^r$ is the realisation of $\mathbb{N}^r$, both with the product order.
 For a general poset, however, to define the poset relation on its realisation is non-trivial.
 Our strategy is to identify the realisation as a subposet of the Grothendieck construction of a certain lax functor, which may fail to be a functor in the case $I$ is not a consistent upper semilattice.
-The fact that for an arbitrary poset this functor is essentially lax is the main difficulty in expressing the poset relation in the realisation in simple terms.
+The fact that for an arbitrary poset this functor is essentially lax is the main difficulty in expressing the poset relation of the realisation in simple (i.e. functorial) terms.

-The subposet inclusion $I\subset \mathcal{R}(I)$, of which the standard inclusion $\mathbb{N}^r\subset [0,\infty)^r $ is an example, has the following property.
-Assume a distance is chosen on a set $Y$.
-Then every poset functor $U\colon I\to 2^Y $ with non-empty values can be extended to the realisation $\mathcal{R}(I)$ and induce a commutative triangle of poset functors (see~\ref{sasDFGSDGJFHG}):